TOAST-DOCS/TOAST-Cloud/en/toast-sdk/log-collector-unity.md

 ## Send Handled Exceptions

-Exceptions from a try/catch sentence, as well as general/crash logs, can be sent by using Report API of NHN Cloud Logger.
+Exceptions from a try/catch sentence, as well as general/crash logs, can be sent by using Report API of TOAST Logger.
 Such exception logs can be queried by filtering for Handled, from error type of "Log & Crash Search Console" > "App Crash Search Tab".
 For more usage details on Log & Crash Console, see [Console User Guide](http://docs.toast.com/ko/Analytics/Log%20&%20Crash%20Search/ko/console-guide/).